microsoft/hyperspace/docs/_docs/01-ug-quick-start-guide.md

 val query = df.filter(df("id") === 1).select("name")
 ```

-Now, to check whether any index is used, you can run the following, which will print out the information on the indexes used, physical plan/operator differences, etc.:
+To check whether any index will be used, you can use the `explain` API, which will print out the information on the indexes used, physical plan/operator differences, etc.:

 ```Scala
 hs.explain(query, verbose = true)